guzzlerio/corcel/README.md

  - Gattling
  - Apache AB
  - Siege
+ - httperf
+ - wrk
+ - vegeta
+ - autocannon

+and more ...

 Each differ from the number of features, the number of supported protocols and other various things.